 Line an 8 inch x 4 inch x 2 1/2 inch loaf pan with parchment paper.

-- Heat the olive oil in a large saucepan, add the onions, sprinkle with kosher salt, freshly ground black pepper and Bragg’s Seasonings (or dried thyme) and cook on a low heat for about 5 minutes.
+- Heat the 3 – 4 tablespoons vegetable stock in a large saucepan, add the onions, sprinkle with kosher salt, freshly ground black pepper and Bragg’s Seasonings (or dried thyme) and cook on a low heat for about 5 minutes.

 - Add the carrots, celery and garlic, continue cooking until the onions are translucent about 15 minutes.
 Stir occasionally.

 - In a large bowl combine the drained and rinsed beans – OR RICE OR LENTILS IF USING INSTEAD, oats, Nutritional yeast, Dijon mustard, Worcestershire sauce, tomato ketchup and ground flax seeds.
 Mash well so the beans break up but leave some chunks.
 You don’t want a puree!
 If you’re using rice or lentils, just stir well to combine.